apaladines-techconsulting/Interview_Questions/README.md

 In Objective-C, method calls are resolved at runtime and the method to be executed is determined based on the actual class of the object at runtime.
 This nature allows flexible runtime behaviors.

-## Explain SwiftUI?
- - Declarative Language
- - Built using Swift
- - Is Apple cross platform
- - Manages basic animations by default
- - State management with Wrappers

 ## Struct vs Classes (class vs struct):
 `Structs`:
 - value type, meaning they can be copied and passed arround the code.